dantmnf/NCSIOverride/README.md

 ## Notes

-* Old versions of npcap (bundled with Wireshark/Nmap) is known to break NCSI.
+* Npcap (bundled with Wireshark/Nmap) is known to break NCSI.
 * You can trigger a NCSI reprobe by disabling and enabling a random network adapter.

 ## Installation